 Lake Louise Ski Resort Pass Info

 Lake Louise is on the Ikon Pass and the Mountain Collective.
 Ikon Pass holders get 7 combined days at Lake Louise, Banff Sunshine, and Mt.
 Norquay.
-Ikon Base Pass holders get 5 combined days at the same resort.
+Ikon Base Pass holders get 5 combined days at the same resorts.
 Mountain Collective pass holders get 2 days at the resort plus 50 percent off additional days.

 From lodging and and dining to off-slope activities and local tips, here are the SKI editors’ picks for what to do in Lake Louise, Alb.

 The Juniper Express chair opened last February, making this coming season its first full winter in operation.
 The new chair services five mountaintop blue runs that offer up low-angle skiing with big-mountain scenery.

 The resort’s dining outlets reopen this season, including the mid-mountain Whitehorn Bistro as well as Kama Yama Sushi and Temple Cantina at the base.